k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: quest leader dying by means other than by the player directly
 - Light haters, exploding yellow lights, and various objects that give off light
+- Fix: Angelslayer's chance of special attack worked with other fire-based weapons